ragardner/tksheet/docs/DOCUMENTATION.md

 ---
 # **Usage Examples**

-This is to demonstrate some of tksheets functionality.
+This is to demonstrate some of tksheets functionality:

 - The functions which return the Sheet itself (have `-> Sheet`) can be chained with other Sheet functions.
 - The functions which return a Span (have `-> Span`) can be chained with other Span functions.